Maruf-Hasan1789/Maruf-Hasan1789/README.md

 ### Hi there 👋, I am Maruf Hasan
 #### Just another problem solver
 I'm Md.
-Mareful Hasan Maruf from Bangladesh.I am an avid learner and problem solver.I have done projects in Android,PHP and a little bit o Machine Learning.
+Mareful Hasan Maruf from Bangladesh.I am an avid learner and problem solver.I have done projects in Android,PHP and a little bit of Machine Learning.

 Skills: C / C++ / Python / PHP / Android